pradeep-manigilla/workspace/README.md

 - 👋 Hi, I’m @pradeep-manigilla
-- 👀 I’m interested in Programming
+- 👀 I’m interested in UI Development
-- 🌱 I’m currently learning GitHub
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on Software Development
+- 💞️ I’m looking to collaborate on open projects
-- 📫 How to reach me pradeepmanigilla31@gmail.com
+- 📫 reach me at pradeepmanigilla31@gmail.com

 <!---
 pradeep-manigilla/pradeep-manigilla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.